WHAT TO DO IN SUMMER IN DUBAI + TIPS ON HOW TO SURVIVE SUMMER

 TRAVEL TIPS FOR DUBAI IN THE SUMMER

-Here is what to know when visiting Dubai in summer.
+Here is what to know when visiting Dubai in the summer.

 Weather IN Summer